 • Uses resources more effectively

 A link to their website can be found below:

 St Albans East Schools Partnership -

 formally known as VISTA St Albans

 St John Fisher Catholic Primary School is part of the St Albans East Schools Partnership.
 Through this we access support for pupils and their families in a number of ways.
 A link to their services can be found below.
-If you would like any further information please contact Miss O'Neill, our Inclusion Coordinator.
+If you would like any further information please contact Mrs Dunn, our Inclusion Coordinator.